Absentee Voting Information

 - Do your religious beliefs prevent you from performing secular activities like voting on Election Day?

-- Will you be performing duties as an election official at a polling place other than your own during all the hours of voting on Election Day?
+- Will you be performing duties as an election official at a polling place other than your own on Election Day?

-- Do you have a physical disability that prevents you from voting in person on Election Day?
+- Does a physical disability prevent you from voting in person on election day?

 If you answered yes to any of the above questions, you are eligible to vote absentee.